Longines Watch Markings & Identification Guide

 Can Longines look up the production date of my watch?

 Longines maintains extensive historical archives and may be able to provide production date information based on the movement serial number.
 This service can sometimes be accessed through Longines customer service, authorized service centers, or the brand's heritage museum in Saint-Imier, Switzerland.
-This archival access is commonly considered one of the most comprehensive available from any watch brand.
+Few watch brands offer this level of archival access.

 Where is the serial number on a Longines watch?